section-engineering-education/engineering-education/content/articles/setting-up-kali-linux-for-dual-boot/index.md

 Moving on, create a primary user for Kali Linux.

 - Set the `Host name` and `Domain name` as you wish - This is an optional step.
-The **Host name** is normally the name allocated to the device when it is connected to a network, on the other hand the **Domain name** is the physical address of the device.
-The easily recognized part of the IP address.
+The **hostname** is the name allocated to the device when connected to a network, on the other hand, the **domain name** is the physical address of the device.
+It is the easily recognized part of the IP address.
 - Enter your `username` and hit the continue button.
 - Enter and confirm the `password` entry.